What are Noble Gases?

-The physical properties and uses of all the rare gases are very similar.
-For example, the melting point and boiling point of noble gas a close together, and all the gases are used in fluorescent lamps for light generation.
+All the noble gases are placed in group 18 of the periodic table along with p-block elements.
+The physical properties and uses of all the noble gases are very similar.
+For example, the melting point and boiling point of noble gas a close together.
+Therefore, all the gases are used in fluorescent lamps for light generation.

 Properties of Noble Gases

 For example, the promotional energy for xenon is very large equal to 963 kJ mol−1.
 The fact suggests that covalent bonding involving sp3d or sp3d2 valence state is highly unfavorable for xenon.
 Ionic chemical bonding to form the compounds of the type Xe+F− is similarly difficult due to high positive entropy and free energy.

 For more details about noble gas, see the individual learning chemistry topics of gases like helium, neon, argon, krypton, xenon, radon, and oganesson.